michael-h-patrianna/chain-offer-exporter-test/docs/architecture.md

 ## Core Architectural Principles

 ### 1. Coordinator-Renderer Pattern
-**Mental Model**: The `QuestlineViewer` is the "Coordinator" that handles layout, scaling, and state orchestration.
+**Mental Model**: The `ChainOfferViewer` is the "Coordinator" that handles layout, scaling, and state orchestration.
 It delegates specific drawing logic to "Renderers" (e.g., `QuestRenderer`, `ButtonRenderer`).
 **Decision Rule**:
-- If it involves global state or layout -> `QuestlineViewer`
+- If it involves global state or layout -> `ChainOfferViewer`
 - If it involves drawing a specific element -> `Renderers`

 ### 2. Dual-Platform Compatibility (CRITICAL)